hotosm/tasking-manager/docs/review-pr.md

+# Review of Pull Requests

+All team members are encouraged to regularly review Pull Requests.
+Within the team we are open to assign people we feel are the best for a certain topic to be checked.
+The person who opens a PR should initially assign reviewers.
+A best practice is to have two reviewers, one that looks more on the code and one that has an overview of behaviour and functionality.

+## Pre-review

+1. Check naming convention of the PR branch
+   For all team Pull Requests make sure they follow the established naming schema:
+   * `feature/ISSUENUMBER-SOME-DESCRIPTION` for all new features
+   * `hotfix/ISSUENUMBER-SOME-DESCRIPTION` for urgent bugs

+  In case the branch name doesn’t fit.
+Ask the PR contributor to adjust the naming to our git flow model.

+  PRs from external people are exempted to this best practice and you can continue with the next step.

+2. Check out the pull request

+  Team PRs: `git fetch origin && git checkout BRANCHNAME`

+  Outside collaboration PRs: `git fetch origin pull/PRNUMBER/head:feature/PRNUMBER-SOME-DISCRIPTION git checkout BRANCHNAME`

+3. Check whether PR is up-to-date with `develop`

+  `git fetch origin && git rebase origin/develop`

+  * In case there is no rebase happening, you can just continue with the next step.
+  * In case of rebasing worked fine, just update the branch with git push -f and continue with the next step.
+  * In case of any conflicts, make a comment and ask the PR contributor to fix the comments.

+4. Check the commit messages

+  Review the commit messages.
+Usually there should be only one commit per Pull Request.
+Only more extensive ones or one PR that had to tackle two different topics may contain more.
+Check whether the commit messages are short and meaningful and describe the changes introduced with it.

+5. Check whether there are usable testing instructions

+  The description of the Pull Request needs to contain testing instructions.
+These shall be comprehensive and complete.
+They should serve you to get started easily and understand what to test and how.

+  In case there are no testing instructions or they are not enough.
+Ask the PR contributor to provide these.

+6. Check whether Continuous Integration runs without errors

+  Have a look on the CircleCI results.
+In case they fail, give the PR back to the contributor and ask the person to check on the error.
+  In case they run through, you are good to go with the next step.

+## Code review

+1. Test behaviour and edge cases
+  Install the PR on your local setup, make sure you run
+  a. backend dependency installation: `pip install requirements.txt`
+  b. introduced database migrations: `python manage.py db upgrade`
+  c. frontend dependency installation: `cd client && npm install && cd ..`
+  d. rebuild the frontend: `cd client && gulp build && cd ..`

+  Then test the behaviour of the introduced changes.
+Try to hack it!
+Use edge cases and find where the new changes will cause errors.

+2. Review code

+  Check on the code and following these criterias:
+  a.
+Is the code of a good quality?
+  b.
+Are there any typos included?
+  c.
+Is the code commented?
+  d.
+Are there unit tests related to new functionality?

+3. Merge a PR

+  a.
+Squash commit messages eventually into one (make sure you include the issue number in the commit message)
+  b.
+Merge into `develop`
+  c.
+Delete the merged branch

+## Some step by step instructions

 Assumptions:
 1. You have set all [environment variables](./setup-development.md#configuration) related to database, consumer key, and so forth.
 2. You are in the `tasking-manager` base directory.